If you’re in the market for an enterprise resource planning (ERP) system, you’ve likely heard a new buzzword being thrown around: “postmodern ERP.”

-Today, some commentators have proclaimed that ERP is “dead,” or that the end is at least near.
+It’s common nowadays for commentators to proclaim that ERP is “dead,” or that the end is at least near.
 And a growing number of companies are now implementing alternatives to the traditional one-stop shop offered by ERP systems.

 These alternatives can include:

-- Substituting a cloud deployment:, best-of-breed application for one of the existing applications in the company’s ERP suite.
+- Finding best-of-breed solutions to replace individual applications within larger ERP suites.
 For example, an organization might prefer to use a more robust industry-standard CRM system, such as Salesforce (which can integrate with most major ERP suites), instead of the CRM application bundled with their ERP system.